Weighted Fairness Notions for Indivisible Items Revisited: Identical Items: Lower and Upper Quota

-For lower quota, for any $n\geq 3$, consider an instance with $m=n$ items.
+For lower quota, for each $n\geq 3$, consider an instance with $m=n$ items.
 Every MWNW allocation gives a single item to each agent regardless of the entitlements.
-This violates lower quota for agents with a sufficiently high entitlement---specifically, for any agent~$i$ with $w_i/w_N \ge 2/n$.
+This violates lower quota for agents with a sufficiently high entitlement---specifically, for every agent~$i$ with $w_i/w_N \ge 2/n$.

 For upper quota, consider an instance with $n = 4$ agents, with $w_1=w$, $w_2=w_3=w_4=1$, and $m=4(w+3)/3 = 4 + 4w/3$.
 The value of $w$ will be chosen to ensure that $m$ is an integer.
-The upper (and lower) quota of agent~$1$ is exactly $4w/3=m-4$.
+The upper (and lower) quota of agent~$1$ is $4w/3=m-4$.
 Satisfying agent~$1$'s upper quota means that agents $2$, $3$, and $4$ together must get at least four items.
 Clearly, in an MWNW allocation, each of them should get at least one item.

-\begin{itemize} \item If together they get (exactly) four items, then the WNW is $(m-4)^w\cdot 2$; \item If together they get three items, then the WNW is $(m-3)^w\cdot 1$. \end{itemize}
+\begin{itemize} \item If together they get (exactly) four items, then the WNW is $(m-4)^w\cdot 2$. \item If together they get three items, then the WNW is $(m-3)^w\cdot 1$. \end{itemize}

-We will choose $w$ so that the latter quantity is larger, that is:
+We will choose $w$ so that the latter quantity is larger, that is,